MiguelCabreraVictoria/GPT/README.md

 ## About

-This project was developed as part of study of language modules for my Artificial Intelligence concetration at Tecnologico de Monterrey.
-It demostrates how transformer-based architecture can be applied to generate text outputs.
+This project was developed as part of the study of language models for my Artificial Intelligence concentration at Tecnológico de Monterrey.
+It demonstrates how transformer-based architectures can be applied to generate coherent and contextually meaningful text outputs.

+By leveraging the Transformer architecture, this project explores the key components of modern natural language processing, including self-attention, causal attention, and parallel processing, to efficiently analyze and generate text.
+Using a dataset from Project Gutenberg, which contains a rich repository of literary works, the model is trained to mimic patterns, grammar, and structures found in human-authored text.

+The objective of the project is to showcase how advancements in AI, such as transformer-based models, can extend beyond traditional computational tasks to more creative domains, such as literature generation and language understanding.

 ## Requirements